matrix-org/matrix-spec-proposals/proposals/2787-portable-identities.md

 The attestation `"content"` key will then be canonicalised and signed, once by the UPK and then once by the homeserver that issued the UDK.

-Multiple attestations can be placed into a single membership event, each for a separate UDK and `"server_name"`, allowing multiple servers to participate in the same room on behalf of a single user.
-It is required that each of the `"server_names"` in each attestation is considered when sending federated events, rather than relying on the domain names from the `"state_key"` field as today.

-There should be only one attestation in `"attestations"` per UDK and `"server_name"` pair.

 #### Validity